 The repeats that make up a telomere are eaten away slowly over many division cycles, providing a buffer that protects the internal chromosome regions bearing the genes, at least for a while.
 Telomere shortening has been connected to the aging of cells because the progressive loss of telomeres frays the ends of the DNA.
 In some cells, that fraying triggers a DNA damage system called p53 (more on that when we cover cancer) that halts the cell cycle to allow DNA repair.
 In many cell types, the shortened (damaged) DNA cannot be repaired, which may explain why cells can only divide a certain number of times .
 Germ cells have a special enzyme (telomerase) that rebuilds the telomeres in egg and sperm cells, so new zygotes have full length chromosomes without shortened ends.

-Telomerase is active in germ cells (the cells that make sperm and eggs) and some adult stem cells, but it’s not usually active most somatic cells (cells of the body).
+Telomerase is active in germ cells (i.e. sperm and eggs) and some adult stem cells, but it’s not usually active most somatic cells (cells of the body).
 Interestingly, many cancer cells have shortened telomeres, and telomerase is active in these cells.
 Perhaps if telomerase could be inhibited by drugs as part of cancer therapy, their excess division (and thus, the growth of the cancerous tumor) could potentially be stopped.

 Cancer prevention is a good reminder of why it’s not always a bad thing for cells in your body to die.
 It’s actually important that some cells of our bodies do die – not randomly, but in a carefully controlled way.

 Is there any way to halt the aging process?

 Halting or even reversing aging would generate immortality, much discussed in fiction and fantasy, and the object of western European explorers in search of the fountain of youth, among others.